wprender/cloudbreak-docs/docs/azure.md

 >**NOTE** that the security groups are *not created* on AZURE after the `Create Security Group` button is pushed, only after the cluster provisioning starts with the selected security group template.

+## Defining cluster services

+**Blueprints**

+Blueprints are your declarative definition of a Hadoop cluster.

+`Name:` name of your blueprint

+`Description:` short description of your blueprint

+`Source URL:` you can add a blueprint by pointing to a URL.
+As an example you can use this [blueprint](https://raw.githubusercontent.com/sequenceiq/cloudbreak/master/core/src/main/resources/defaults/blueprints/multi-node-hdfs-yarn.bp).

+`Manual copy:` you can copy paste your blueprint in this text area

+`Public in account:` share it with others in the account

 ## Cluster installation